-COVID-19 Cases In Children Have Risen Drastically, New Report Finds
+COVID-19 Cases Among Children Have Risen 90%, A New Report Has Found

 As conversations on how exactly to safely send kids back to school this fall continue, a new report has found that COVID-19 cases in children are on the rise.
 In the last four weeks, pediatric COVID-19 cases in the United States have jumped 90%, according to a joint analysis from the American Academy of Pediatrics and the Children's Hospital Association.